verovm/usenix-atc21/README.md

 # Hard Fork Assesment Use Case

+This experiment provides results of section 5.4 Hard Fork Assessment.
 This experiment assess hard forks by replaying transactions in the same context they were executed except the protocols changed by the new hard fork.

 For example, to assess Byzantium hard fork activated at block 4,370,000:
 ```bash
 evm replay-fork 1 4369999 --skip-transfer-txs --skip-create-txs --hard-fork 4370000
 ```

-[./hard-fork/replay-fork-0-9M.sh](./hard-fork/replay-fork-0-9M.sh) is a bash script that assess all hard forks activated before block 9,000,000 with CALL transactions (contract invocations) in initial 9M blocks.
+[replay-fork-0-9M.sh](./hard-fork/replay-fork-0-9M.sh) is a bash script to assess all hard forks activated before block 9,000,000 with CALL transactions (contract invocations) in initial 9M blocks.

 ```bash
 # build evm for hard fork assessment